georgewallace/elasticsearch/docs/reference/elasticsearch/rest-apis/search-suggesters.md

     * `popular`:  Only suggest suggestions that occur in more docs than the original suggest text term.
     * `always`:   Suggest any matching suggestions based on terms in the suggest text.

-% TBD: If these are covered in the API reference, we can cover only the 'common' ones here
-% ### Other term suggest options: [_other_term_suggest_options]
+### Other term suggest options: [_other_term_suggest_options]

-%
-% `max_edits`
+`max_edits`
-% :   The maximum edit distance candidate suggestions can have in order to be considered as a suggestion.
-Can % only be a value between 1 and 2.
+:   The maximum edit distance candidate suggestions can have in order to be considered as a suggestion.
+Can only be a value between 1 and 2.
 Any other value results in a bad request error being thrown.
 Defaults to 2.

-%
-% `prefix_length`
+`prefix_length`
-% :   The number of minimal prefix characters that must match in order be a candidate for suggestions.
+:   The number of minimal prefix characters that must match in order be a candidate for suggestions.
 Defaults to 1.
 Increasing this number improves spellcheck performance.
-Usually misspellings don't occur in the beginning of terms.
+Usually misspellings don’t occur in the beginning of terms.

-%
-% `min_word_length`
+`min_word_length`
-% :   The minimum length a suggest text term must have in order to be included.
+:   The minimum length a suggest text term must have in order to be included.
 Defaults to `4`.

-%
-% `shard_size`
+`shard_size`
-% :   Sets the maximum number of suggestions to be retrieved from each individual shard.
+:   Sets the maximum number of suggestions to be retrieved from each individual shard.
 During the reduce phase only the top N suggestions are returned based on the `size` option.
 Defaults to the `size` option.
 Setting this to a value higher than the `size` can be useful in order to get a more accurate document frequency for spelling corrections at the cost of performance.
 Due to the fact that terms are partitioned amongst shards, the shard level document frequencies of spelling corrections may not be precise.
 Increasing this will make these document frequencies more precise.

-%
-% `max_inspections`
+`max_inspections`
-% :   A factor that is used to multiply with the `shard_size` in order to inspect more candidate spelling corrections on the shard level.
+:   A factor that is used to multiply with the `shard_size` in order to inspect more candidate spelling corrections on the shard level.
 Can improve accuracy at the cost of performance.
 Defaults to 5.

-%
-% `min_doc_freq`
+`min_doc_freq`
-% :   The minimal threshold in number of documents a suggestion should appear in.
+:   The minimal threshold in number of documents a suggestion should appear in.
 This can be specified as an absolute number or as a relative percentage of number of documents.
 This can improve quality by only suggesting high frequency terms.
 Defaults to 0f and is not enabled.
 If a value higher than 1 is specified, then the number cannot be fractional.
 The shard level document frequencies are used for this option.

-%
-% `max_term_freq`
+`max_term_freq`
-% :   The maximum threshold in number of documents in which a suggest text token can exist in order to be included.
+:   The maximum threshold in number of documents in which a suggest text token can exist in order to be included.
 Can be a relative percentage number (e.g., 0.4) or an absolute number to represent document frequencies.
 If a value higher than 1 is specified, then fractional can not be specified.
 Defaults to 0.01f.
 This can be used to exclude high frequency terms — which are usually spelled correctly — from being spellchecked.
 This also improves the spellcheck performance.
 The shard level document frequencies are used for this option.

-%
-% `string_distance`
+`string_distance`
-% :   Which string distance implementation to use for comparing how similar suggested terms are.
+:   Which string distance implementation to use for comparing how similar suggested terms are.
 Five possible values can be specified:

-%
-%     * `internal`: The default based on damerau_levenshtein but highly optimized for comparing string distance for terms inside the index.
+    * `internal`: The default based on damerau_levenshtein but highly optimized for comparing string distance for terms inside the index.
-%     * `damerau_levenshtein`: String distance algorithm based on Damerau-Levenshtein algorithm.
+    * `damerau_levenshtein`: String distance algorithm based on Damerau-Levenshtein algorithm.
-%     * `levenshtein`: String distance algorithm based on Levenshtein edit distance algorithm.
+    * `levenshtein`: String distance algorithm based on Levenshtein edit distance algorithm.
-%     * `jaro_winkler`: String distance algorithm based on Jaro-Winkler algorithm.
+    * `jaro_winkler`: String distance algorithm based on Jaro-Winkler algorithm.
-%     * `ngram`: String distance algorithm based on character n-grams. -->
+    * `ngram`: String distance algorithm based on character n-grams.

-## Phrase suggester [phrase-suggester]
+## Phrase Suggester [phrase-suggester]

 The `term` suggester provides a very convenient API to access word alternatives on a per token basis within a certain string distance.
 The API allows accessing each token in the stream individually while suggest-selection is left to the API consumer.
 Yet, often pre-selected suggestions are required in order to present to the end-user.
 The `phrase` suggester adds additional logic on top of the `term` suggester to select entire corrected phrases instead of individual tokens weighted based on `ngram-language` models.
 In practice this suggester will be able to make better decisions about which tokens to pick based on co-occurrence and frequencies.

+### API Example [_api_example]

 In general the `phrase` suggester requires special mapping up front to work.
 The `phrase` suggester examples on this page need the following mapping to work.
 The `reverse` analyzer is used only in the last example.